Project 3459X, building high-end DMM by using scrap 3458A parts

 Next day covers were taken to match with meter for test fit.

-Pretty cool to see much darker black, compared to original Keysight silvery-flaked color.
+Pretty cool to see much darker black shine compared to original Keysight silvery-flaked exterior covers color.

-For comparison, here’s how actual current 3458A RoHS meter looks in same perspective:
+For a little comparison here’s how actual current Keysight 3458A RoHS meter looks in same perspective:

 Image : Keysight 3458A RoHS refreshed 8½-digit multimeter